Untold Secrets of the Goechala Trek : By Black Yak Expedition

 How to reach Yuksom?

-Here is a detailed map of the Goechala trek route that will get you to Yuksom in 2022.
+Here is a detailed map of the Goechala trek route that will get you to Yuksom.
 Roads from all the significant towns well connect Yuksom through national highways.
 This section will discuss two possible options for getting Yuksom, one by reserved vehicle and the other by shared jeeps.

 Reserving a vehicle is the most convenient and affordable way to get to Yuksom.
 You can also take a shared taxi from any of these places.
 But please keep in mind that it’s hard to get to Yuksom by shared taxi.